 Stage 3 Prognosis

-The prognosis for stage 3 can be anywhere from a few months to more than a year, depending upon the patient and the circumstances.
+The prognosis for stage 3 can be anywhere from a few months to more than a year, depending on the patient and the circumstances.
 In most cases, prognosis is grim as the treatment available does little to remove the tumor when it has spread during this stage.

-Keep in mind, however, that you should always consult with a mesothelioma medical professional concerning your own prognosis.
+Consult with a mesothelioma medical professional concerning your own prognosis.
 As previously mentioned, each person is different, and while some may not be candidates for surgery during this stage, others may qualify and significantly extend their life expectancy.

-In addition, it’s imperative for patients to work with their physicians in establishing good mental and physical health habits.
+Patients need to work with their physicians in establishing good mental and physical health habits.
 Many patients have extended their life expectancy way past prognosis by changing their eating habits, meditating, and exercising as much as possible.

 Keep in mind that if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.